fuzzyvagina/translation-utility/README.md

 ## Features

 * Underscores in keys are converted to spaces.
-* Html in the values is rendered as markdown.
+* Html in the value fields is rendered as markdown.

-TODO: convert the markdown back to html on save
-TODO: create previews of what markdown will look like.
+* After editing a value a preview is shown.

 TODO: add way to select files
+TODO: improve browser compatibility